uzikilon/backbone-poller/README.md

   // default delay is 1000ms
   delay: 300,

-  // run after the first delay. defaults to false
+  // run after a delayed interval. defaults to false
+  // can be a boolean `true` to wait `delay` ms before starting or a number to override the wait period
-  delayed: true,
+  delayed: 1000,

   // do not stop the poller on error. defaults to false
   // `error` event is always fired even with this option on.